raccog/toy-bootboot/README.md

 This is a toy implementation of the BOOTBOOT protocol for x86_64 UEFI systems.

 It is a work in progress and an experimental project.
-My main goal is to see what advantages and disadvantages there are in using Rust to make freestanding programs; both in safety and in abstractions.
-I also want to see if cargo (and other built-in rust tooling) can integrate well with an osdev toolchain.
+My main goal is to see what advantages and disadvantages there are in using Rust to make freestanding programs; in safety, abstractions, and tooling.

 If you want a non-experimental boot loader implementing the BOOTBOOT protocol, use the [official reference implementation](https://gitlab.com/bztsrc/bootboot).